 So, how do we do that while loving our enemies?
 Do we shout, "Jesus loves you and you're about to meet Him!" while we lob grenades at them?
 Probably not.

 This reminds me of a story from my son's grandfather, who had come to the United States from Italy when he was just 11.
 Because of difficult circumstances at the time, he had just a third-grade education.
 But he studied hard to learn what he needed in order to become an American citizen.
-He was so very proud the day he could claim that title and then he went on to work hard to support his widowed mother, while marrying young and starting a family.
+He was so very proud the day he could claim that title and then he went on to work hard to support his widowed mother, while marrying young and starting his own family.

 And then Pearl Harbor was bombed.